AhmedMaherElSaeidi/A.I.-library/README.md

 ## Installation

 1. Clone the repository.
-2. You should have xampp to serve as a localhost server.
+2. You should have XAMPP to serve as a local host server.
+3. The Assets directory contains the .sql file.
-3. There you go.
+4. There you go.